 460 volts can also be referred to as 440V or 480V

-5…..Mounting style, usually the motor is fastened to a curricular grate that bolt to.
+Usually, the motor is fastened to a curricular grate that it is bolted to.

-7…..What direction the motor turns CCW or CW (counter clockwise or clock wise.)
-Most universal style motors have an option to reverse the direction of rotation.
+Most universal-style motors have an option to reverse the direction of rotation.

 A new Fan Capacitor should always be installed with a new motor.
-A capacitor can be bought at a HVAC supply company there a usually at least a few even in a small town, also online eBay is a good place to look.
+A capacitor can be bought at an HVAC supply company or online with Amazon or eBay.

 Here is two common capacitors, the one on the left is a Dual Run Round Capacitor while the one on the right is Run Oval capacitor.

-The Dual Run Capacitor is nothing more than two capacitors in the same housing; while the Run oval is a single capacitor and a HVAC system will usually have two.
+The Dual Run Capacitor is nothing more than two capacitors in the same housing; while the Run oval is a single capacitor and an HVAC system will usually have two.